TheIceTube/theicetube.github.io/README.md

-# theicetube.github.io
+# IceTube Hosting
-TheIceTube client hosting
+Static hosting for the IceTube game